The stairs at Kelsey Creek Farm

 The route: Start at the top of the Howe Street Stairs (810 E. Howe St.) and enjoy peek-a-boo views of Lake Union and Portage Bay all the way down to Lakeview Boulevard East.
-Here, you carefully cross the street and into Colonnade Park, the fantastic mountain bike skills course under 1-5.
+Here, you carefully cross the street and into Colonnade Park, the fantastic mountain bike skills course under I-5.
 The Howe Steps continue to Franklin Avenue East.

 From the bottom of the Howe Street Stairs, continue a few more blocks to Eastlake Blvd. for snacks, or return up the stairs through the Colonnade Park.
 At Lakeview walk a block south and carefully cross the street to the bottom of the Blaine Street Stairs.

 The Blaine Street Stairs are shorter and border the Streissguth Gardens, a delightful hillside woodland garden that may waylay you with one of its short, rustic trails to picturesque views of the Olympics, Lake Union and downtown Seattle.

 Pair with: Bring your own power snacks, or take a side-trip to Grand Central Bakery’s Eastlake café (1616 Eastlake Ave.
-E., Seattle) for one of their classic sandwiches like basil egg salad or the kid’s PB&J on wholegrain Campagnolo.
+E., Seattle) for one of its classic sandwiches like the veggie grinder or the kid’s PB&J on wholegrain Campagnolo.

 3. Thornton Creek Water Channel Stairs, Northgate (Seattle)

 Take one of Thornton Place’s stairways to have a sun break in a nifty Dr. Seuss landscape, where colorful art mixes with nature, science and educational elements.